-7.5 Proposed Drainage Conditions (After Property Adjustment)
+7.5 Proposed Drainage Conditions (After Property Acquisition)

-The proposed drainage characteristics of the site are based on the site conditions after the property adjustment.
-The existing drainage of the property to remain is split near the center of the site, and generally slopes away from the building in all directions, draining towards either the rear drainage ditch or the roadside ditch along Reis Road.
+The proposed drainage characteristics of the site are based on the site conditions after the property acquisition.
+The existing drainage of the property to be acquired is split near the middle of the site, and generally slopes towards either the rear drainage ditch or the roadside ditch along Reis Road.